You've got questions.

 If you would like some help identifying your catch, we recommend starting on the DFO website.

-If you are hoping to identify a type of salmon or groundfish, you may also want to try the app's Enhanced Species ID feature, which will analyze a photo you take of your catch and attempt to identify it.
+If you are hoping to identify a type of salmon or other finfish, you may also want to try the app's Enhanced Species ID feature, which will analyze a photo you take of your catch and attempt to identify it.
+New and improved AI means much greater accuracy and fewer false positives.

 Q: How can I tell if I caught an Atlantic salmon?